2007 Louisiana elections: Attorney general

-Runoff Results

 Commissioner of Agriculture and Forestry

 Longtime incumbent Democrat Bob Odom faced his toughest re-election campaign ever, winning only 41% of the vote and ending up into a runoff with Republican State Representative Michael G. Strain.
 Odom withdrew from the runoff, making Strain the winner by default.

 Open Primary Results

 Commissioner of Insurance

 Republican Jim Donelon, who was elected to the Insurance Commissioner post in a 2006 special election, defeated both Democrat Jim Crowley and Republicans Robert Lansden and Jerilyn Schneider-Kneale to win a full term.

 Open Primary Results

 Secretary of State

 Republican incumbent Jay Dardenne, after winning a special election in 2006, easily defeated Democrat R. Wooley and Libertarian Scott A. Lewis III to win a full term.

 Open Primary Results

 State Treasurer

 Incumbent John Neely Kennedy, a Democrat who switched to the Republican party in 2007, was re-elected unopposed.